connectomicslab/connectomemapper3/docs/index.rst

 Funding
 *********

-Work supported by the [Sinergia SNFNS-170873 Grant](http://p3.snf.ch/Project-170873).
+Work supported by the SNF Sinergia Grant 170873 (http://p3.snf.ch/Project-170873).

 *******************
 License information
 *******************

 This software is distributed under the open-source license Modified BSD.
-See `license <LICENSE>`_ for more details.
+See :ref:`license <LICENSE>` for more details.

 All trademarks referenced herein are property of their respective holders.